darraghdog/rsna/README.md

 ```

 ### Model Build: There are three options to produce the solution.
-1) very fast prediction
+1) fast lstm train and prediction
-    a) runs in 2 hours
+    a) runs in 3 hours
     b) only trains lstm, used pretrained embeddings
     c) only stage 1 test available for download
     b) uses precomputed resnext embeddings for a single fold